hgaberra/FortinetKubernetesLab/README.md

 The high-level building blocks for networking within Kubernetes are:
   - namespace:  This is a logical copy of the networking stack on a node with its own routes, interfaces, and other objects.
   - pod:  A group of one or more containers sharing the same resources (ie namespace, storage, cgroups, etc).
 This is the smallest form of compute in Kubernetes.
   - daemon set: A set of pods that will be ran on every node within a cluster.
-Typically you will see this with CNI plugins and parts of the FortiCWP Kubernetes agent.
+Typically, you will see this with CNI plugins and parts of the FortiCWP Kubernetes agent.
   - veth:  A virtual ethernet interface that can act as a tunnel between network namespaces.
 This is commonly used to connect pod namespaces to the host namespace.
   - kube-proxy:  A network proxy (that uses host packet filtering, ie iptables, ebpf, etc) that runs on every node within the cluster.
 This proxy implements services that allow pods to be easily accessible within or outside of the cluster.
 Here are some common service types:
     * ClusterIP:  This is a service (think Virtual IP) that is only accessible within the cluster.
 When traffic is received on the ClusterIP, kube-proxy will then DNAT the traffic to the backend endpoint such as a pod tied to the service.
     * NodeIp:  This is a service that is externally available on every node in the cluster on a dedicated node port, (ie tcp://nodeIp:nodePort).
 Once traffic is received on the nodePort, kube-proxy will match the traffic to the internal clusterIP for the same service which ultimately delivers the traffic to the endpoints of the service.
     * LoadBalancer: This is a service that is externally available with public cloud load balancing services.
 The load balancer will typically target a nodePort service for health checks and delivering traffic to the pods tied to the service.
-  - Ingress-Controller:  When exposing HTTP(S) applications, you caan use a ingress object which has a separate controller monitoring the cluster for these ingress objects.
+  - Ingress-Controller:  When exposing HTTP(S) applications, you can use an ingress object which has a separate controller monitoring the cluster for these ingress objects.
 The controller will then provision access through another solution (such as nginx, haproxy, etc) to expose the application and provide additional services such as security.
   - CNI:  A container network interface plugin that handles the IPAM and network setup of pods, services, etc and integrates with kube-proxy.
 Additionally, the CNI plugin can provide other services such as Calico managing Kubernetes network policies as well to isolate namespaces from each other.

 Here is a high-level diagram showing a 2 node cluster with the Calico CNI plugin.